PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 # Make outbound HTTP requests

-So far, we've focused on catching inbound HTTP requests and manipulating the response.
-Next, let's review how easy it is to make an outbound HTTP request from a workflow.
+In the previous examples, we focused on catching inbound HTTP requests and manipulating the response.
+Next, we'll use an action step to make an outbound request from our workflow.

 This example will take  **2 - 3 minutes** and will cover how to: